-- MSD Project Clear is replacing approximately 3,000 feet of wastewater pipe.
+- MSD Project Clear will construct approximately 2,800 feet of wastewater pipe.

-- The pipe size will increase to 8 to 21-inches in diameter, allowing a larger amount of wastewater to flow through the system.
+- The pipe size will increase to between 8 and 21-inches in diameter, allowing a larger amount of wastewater to flow through the system.

 What can residents expect?

-RESTORATION: After all new sewer pipes are installed, the contractor will restore the construction site according to all local and District requirements.
+RESTORATION: After all new sewer pipes are installed, the contractor will restore the construction site according to all MSD and local requirements.
 This could include sodding any disturbed areas, replacing disturbed pavement, reinstalling fences, etc.

 At least one MSD Inspector will be on-site part of the day for every day the contractor is working.